LRGASP/lrgasp-submissions/docs/submission.md

 # Submission structure

-Submissions to LRGASP consist of experiments targeting a particular challenge submitted by a *team*.
+Submissions to LRGASP consist of a set of experiments targeting a particular challenge submitted by a *team*.
 With two types of experiment: *model* and *expression*.
 Model experiments are genomic transcript model predictions, and expression experiments are transcript expression quantification of a set of submitted models.